Jainam0401/bharat-Intern/Data-Science/Stock_Prediction/Readme.md

-# LSTM Stock Forecasting from Microsoft
+# LSTM Stock Prediction from Microsoft

 This Python notebook shows how to anticipate the stock price of Microsoft (MSFT) based on historical data using Long Short-Term Memory (LSTM) neural networks.
 TensorFlow and Pandas libraries are used in the notebook for modelling and data processing.